-This handbook section summarizes and discusses some of the more important rules and policies of professional conduct that apply to OTS personnel, including examiners, while performing on-site examinations.
-For purposes of this handbook section. we define "you" as OTS personnel.
+This Handbook Section summarizes and discusses some of the more important rules and policies of professional conduct that apply to OTS personnel, including examiners, while performing on-site examinations.
+For purposes of this Handbook Section, we define "you" as OTS personnel.

-All OTS employees must comply with the OTS Employee Standards of Conduct Resource Guide (Resource Guide) which contains the following federal regulations:
+All OTS employees must comply with the OTS Employee Standards of Conduct Resource Guide (Resource Guide) that contains the following federal regulations: